REtipster provides real estate guidance — not tax or investment advice.

 If you're like most real estate investors, you're probably pursuing this business with one or two primary goals in mind:

-To buy a property and flip it to make a profit as soon as possible.
+- To buy a property and flip it for a profit as soon as possible.

 Both strategies are completely legitimate, time-tested methods that have created a lot of wealth for a lot of people in real estate.
 However, of all the various ways that people pursue real estate investing, one of the most overlooked and underused strategies I know of is a buy-and-hold technique known as “Land Banking”.